If it’s cheaper to rent than to own, will people still buy houses?

 The cost of ownership is rising and will soon outpace rents.
 Will buyers still want to purchase homes when it costs them more to do so?

 During the hight of the insanity of the housing bubble, it cost nearly double to own a house than to rent it (assuming a conventionally amortized mortgage, which nobody was using).
 Despite the huge premium for ownership, people bought houses, several if they could.
-Being one of those cautious fools who never considered using any of those innovative loan products, I couldn’t understand why anyone would pay so much more to own than to rent.
+Being one of those cautious fools who never considered using any of those innovative loan products, I couldn’t understand why anyone would pay so much more to own than to rent unless they are living on lake norman.
 It never occurred to me that people paid so much because they believed they would make a return on that investment through appreciation alone.
 That was a Ponzi scheme, and I saw it for what it was.

 Fortunately, I am not alone in grasping that insanity today.
 After the housing bust, even the most kool-aid intoxicated grudgingly admit real estate can and does go down in value at times.
 Once that fact becomes widely known and accepted, it isn’t easily forgotten.
 Kool-aid has a dampening effect on memory and judgment, but with as severe as the hangover from the last bust was, it isn’t time for Bloody Mary’s quite yet.